po1sigala/live/01-Class-Content/04-Web-APIs-dev/01-Activities/12-Stu_Event-Listener/README.md

-# 🏗️ Implement Event Handler When User Clicks on Button
+# 🏗️ Implement Event Handler on Mouse Click

 Work with a partner to implement the following user story: